HCanber/LinearLogFlow/README.md

 ## ELK Stack
-In the linux world the [ELK Stack ](https://www.elastic.co/products) is well known.
-It's a setup combining [Elasticsearch](https://www.elastic.co/) for indexing log files, [Logstash](https://www.elastic.co/products/logstash) for transforming and pushing logs into Elasticsearch, and [Kibana](https://www.elastic.co/products/kibana) for analysing and visualizing the data.
+The [ELK Stack ](https://www.elastic.co/products) is well known is a setup combining [Elasticsearch](https://www.elastic.co/) for indexing log files, [Logstash](https://www.elastic.co/products/logstash) for transforming and pushing logs into Elasticsearch, and [Kibana](https://www.elastic.co/products/kibana) for analysing and visualizing the data.

 In the .Net world, Logstash can be replaced with [LogFlow](https://github.com/LogFlow/LogFlow).
-In LogFlow the configuration and the transformation of log files are transformed by .Net code that you have to write.
+In LogFlow the configuration and the transformation of log files is handled with .Net code (that you have to write).
 Excellent choice for transforming IIS log files for example.

-But if your log files already are in the correct json format you shouldn't need to write any transformation code, and this is where LinearLogFlow comes in.
-It pushes your log lines as-is to Elasticsearch.
+However, if your log files already are in the correct json format LinearLogFlow pushes your log lines as-is to Elasticsearch.

 ## SELK stack
 The absolutely easiest way to write json log files is using [Serilog](serilog.net).
 So the SELK stack is: Serilog, Elasticsearch, LinearLogFlow, Kibana